makennanoel/FIR-Filter-VLSI-Design/README.md

 Clock Frequency Estimate:
 ![Clock Frequency of Parallel and Pipeline](https://github.com/user-attachments/assets/e1c53ec5-3df4-4d06-ac1a-8a1b99cf6ad0)

+## Future Plans

+This project is an iterative effort, and I am continuing to refine the implementation by addressing any minor logistical issues and optimizing performance.
+Current areas of focus include improving testbench validation, ensuring accuracy in hardware verification, and further streamlining the design for resource efficiency.
+As testing progresses, I aim to enhance the robustness of the architecture while maintaining correctness and computational efficiency.

 ## References
 [1]“Parks-McClellan Bandpass Filter,” Mathworks.com, 2025. https://www.mathworks.com/help/signal/ref/firpm.html#mw_a610b0ff-bc10-4a9f-8b0b-188c89429bc3 (accessed Mar.
 15, 2025).